hmrc/common-transit-convention-traders-service-guide/source/documentation/sequence-diagrams.html.md

 We will be updating this section with diagrams before testing goes live.

-To review our technical documentation, please see **[NCTS Phase 4 Technical Interface Specification (TIS)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/641488/NCTSPhase4TISv3_9_3.pdf)**
+To review our technical documentation, please see **[NCTS Phase 4 Technical Interface Specification (TIS)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/641488/NCTSPhase4TISv3_9_3.pdf)**.
+This will be updated on 31 December 2020.